 See Course Cancellation/Postponement.

-Post-course assessment is available with 4 class based courses for 4 units of competency.
+Post-course assessment is available with 4 class based courses for 2 units of competency.
 This assessment pathway is self-paced, but there are completion timeframes for the submission of all documents, including evidence.
-Design and Manage Exercises (Design Emergency Management Exercises, PUAEMR031, and Manage and Evaluate Emergency Management Exercises, PUAMR030) Once submitted, allow a 3 month period for assessment.
+PUAEMR031 Design and Manage Exercises, and PUAMR030 Manage and Evaluate Emergency Management Exercises, Once submitted, allow a 3 month period for assessment.
 During this time the assessor may request further evidence, third party references and/or conduct an interview.

 The post-course Assessment Instrument relevant to the course and units of competency is distributed during class, or can be requested from OEM.
 Students must submit all documentation to OEM by email or post: